jrnutt/gmshell/README.md

 * \@_scriptname_ - loads the script in the file specified by _scriptname_.
 This can be player or monster information created by the save or write commands.
 Or it can be an arbitrary list of the above commands.

 * _player_ or _mob_ - For already existing player or mob records, you can just use the player or mob id instead of prefixing it with *player* or *mob*.

+## Python Requirements

+gmshell was written using Python 3.11 and uses mostly libraries supplied with Python.
+THe one third party library used is [Cmd2](https://github.com/python-cmd2/cmd2) which handles the command processing and provides for command history and the ability to run scripts.
+It also allows for running shell commands from within gmshell and a number of other useful features.

+## Suggestions for Use

+This was written for my own use when managing D&D games, so it's tailored to the features I use the most.
+What I've found works for me is to set up the player information in advance of the session where possible and use the save and @ commands to reload them at game time.
+Additionally, I try to set up all the mobs for the encounters in advance as their own script files, I can then easily load them using the @ command when it's time for the encounter.
+Additionally, it's useful to save a script file for each mob so that you can easily reuse them at a future time.